aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 export const experimental_ppr = true;
 ```

-Therefore, the new best practice is the following:

-- Always put your dynamic code `cookies()`, `fetch()`, etc. in an async component that is nested farther down the page level rather than wrapping the entire page, so you can take advantage of PPR and leave some parts of the page static while you leave other parts dynamic.
+#### Next 16

+Partial prerendering is now baked into nextjs 16 and thus is the default.

 ## Server Actions

-Server actions are syntactic sugar in NextJS that from a normal javascript function running in node, creates an API route behind the scenes that is automatically executed when a user submits a form.
-The reason why they are called *Server Actions* is because you pass the server action to the `action=` attribute on a form, which then tells NextJS to create a POST API route with the path equal to the name of the server action function, and then immediately requests it.
+Server actions are syntactic sugar in NextJS that from a normal javascript function running server-side, creates a POST API route behind the scenes that is automatically fetched when a user invokes the server action.

+There are three different ways to use server actions:

+1. **form action**: The reason why they are called *Server Actions* is because you can pass the server action to the `action=` attribute on a form, which will then trigger the server action with the `FormData` when the form is submitted.
+2. **button action**: On any button inside a form, you can pass in a server action function to the `formAction=` attribute.
+3. **invoke it manually**

 Here are the benefits of server actions over normal API routes you can make in NextJS:

 - You get type safety since server actions are just normal javascript functions you import into your client components.
 - You don't have to write cumbersome `fetch()` requests.
 Just set the `action=` prop on a form and set it to the server action function, and you're done.

-### How to use server actions
+### Server actions as form actions

-Server actions are normal javascript functions that always get passed in a single argument of form data of type `FormData` and can return anything they want.
-However, to make normal node functions into server actions, you **must** use the `"use server"` directive at the top of the file containing all your actions code.
+Server actions are normal javascript functions running server-side that you define.
+To define a server action, use the `"use server"` directive at the top of the file containing all your actions code.

 What the `"use server"` directive does is that it transforms what would otherwise be a normal JS function running in the node runtime into an HTTP route handler.
 Thus there are two important things that must be understood here: